AlexSmall96/Portfolio-Project-1/README.md

 2.I noticed the opening hours section and the contact section were spilling over the main body div into the grey background. (see issue_2.png) I realised this was because the links section above it was missing its closing tag.

 3.After adding text to the about section, I checked to see if it would look good at a smaller window size.
 I noticed the text was spilling into the sections below, to fix this I added a scroll feature so the user can scroll down to read the remaining text when the browser window is resized.

+4.I wanted the cover text box to be centered vertically and horizontally in the hero image, but also wanted this to be consistent with resizing the browser window.
+The below page provided code which provided a partial solution to this, as the code uses percentages to position the div. https://blog.hubspot.com/website/center-div-css.
+However, the cover text was only aligned horizontally.
+The solution came from changing.

+top: 50%;
+transform: translate(0, -50%);

+to

+top: 50%;
+left:50%;
+transform: translate(-50%, -50%);